 Transfer to a paper towel-lined tray.
 Pat more towels on top to absorb excess oil.

 Serve immediately with barbecue sauce or sweet and sour sauce.

-*Comments were very positive, but some people felt that 3/4 cup was plenty of flour.
-Start with 3/4 cup and adjust with more if necessary.
+- Start with 3/4 cup of flour and adjust with more if necessary to make the batter.
 Or add 1 cup and add a little more beer if necessary.

 - A neutral flavor oil with a high smoke point is the best choice for deep frying.
 Vegetable oil or corn oil is fine for deep frying.
 Peanut oil, canola, and grapeseed oil are very good as well.

 - Cut the salt in half and add a teaspoon of seasoning salt or a Creole seasoning blend to the batter.